Environmental impact of gaming products and services

 In addition, the way people are gaming is changing; it is estimated that downloaded game sales overtook physical disc sales in 2020 for the first time; while cloud gaming is an emergent technology that could see substantial growth in the future.
 A new generation of consoles was launched at the end of 2020, including the PlayStation 5, which have different typical electricity consumption profiles compared to the previous generation.
-In addition, as the limit of Moore’s law approaches, there are questions as to how much energy efficiency of devices can be improved further.
+Also, as the limit of Moore’s law approaches, there are questions as to how much energy efficiency of devices can be improved further.
 There is little knowledge of how other environmental impact factors for gaming products and services are affected and may change in the future.

 Related linksPractitioner Doctorate in Sustainability PhD/EngD

 Account is taken of such relevant experience in balance with formal qualifications as outlined above.

-- Ability to work independently (E)
+- Ability to work independently

-- Strong writing skills (E)
+- Strong writing skills

-- Proficiency in MS Excel (E)
+- Proficiency in MS Excel

 - Strong communication skills are necessary and evidence of stakeholder engagement at all levels is required

-- The candidate must be able to display a capacity for independent thought, as well as a pragmatic attitude to working within industry (E)
+- The candidate must be able to display a capacity for independent thought, as well as a pragmatic attitude to working within industry

 - A passion for the environment and inquisitive nature.

 English language requirement

-IELTS Academic: 6.5 overall with 6.0 in writing, or equivalent.
+IELTS Academic: 6.5 or above (or equivalent) with 6.0 in each individual component.